 Oregon Pacific Bank Announces First Quarter Earnings Results

-Florence, Ore., April 20, 2020 – Oregon Pacific Bancorp (ORPB), the holding company of Oregon Pacific Bank, today reported financial results for the first quarter ended March 31, 2020.
+Florence, Ore., April 18, 2023 – Oregon Pacific Bancorp (ORPB), the holding company of Oregon Pacific Bank, today reported financial results for the first quarter ended, March 31, 2023.

-- First quarter net income of $642 thousand – $0.09 per diluted share
+- First quarter net income of $2.4 million; $0.34 per diluted share.

 - Quarterly loan growth of $10.5 million or annualized growth of 8.82%.

 - Quarterly deposit growth of $7.2 million or annualized growth of 4.26%.

 Forward-Looking Statement Safe Harbor

 This release contains “forward-looking statements” within the meaning of the Private Securities Litigation Reform Act of 1995 (“PSLRA”).
 These statements can be identified by the fact that they do not relate strictly to historical or current facts.
 Forward-looking statements often use words such as “anticipates,” “targets,” “expects,” “estimates,” “intends,” “plans,” “goals,” “believes” and other similar expressions or future or conditional verbs such as “will,” “should,” “would” and “could.”
-The forward-looking statements made represent Oregon Pacific Bank’s current estimates, projections, expectations, plans or forecasts of its future results and revenues, including but not limited to statements about performance, loan or deposit growth, loan prepayments, strategic focus, capital position, liquidity, credit quality, special asset liquidation, noninterest expense and credit quality trends.
+The forward-looking statements made represent Oregon Pacific Bank’s current estimates, projections, expectations, plans or forecasts of its future results and revenues, including but not limited to statements about performance, loan or deposit growth, loan prepayments, investment purchases, investment yields, strategic focus, capital position, liquidity, credit quality, special asset liquidation, noninterest expense and credit quality trends.
 These statements are not guarantees of future results or performance and involve certain risks, uncertainties and assumptions that are difficult to predict and are often beyond Oregon Pacific Bank’s control.
 Actual outcomes and results may differ materially from those expressed in, or implied by, any of these forward-looking statements.
 You should not place undue reliance on any forward-looking statement and should consider all of the following uncertainties and risks.
 Oregon Pacific Bancorp undertakes no obligation to publicly revise or update any forward-looking statement to reflect the impact of events or circumstances that arise after the date of this release.
 This statement is included for the express purpose of invoking the PSLRA’s safe harbor provisions.